Featured

 These IDs are transmitted during voice or data activity and are visible to dispatch consoles and scanner software.
 RIDs are typically 5 to 7 digits long.
 For example, a SES NSW unit use ID range 204#### - 206####, while NSW Police radios use 021#### - 219#### range.

-Public Safety Network Coverage
+Public Safety Network Coverage & Information

 The NSW Public Safety Network (PSN) currently covers over 540,000 km²—about 67% of New South Wales—with expansion underway to reach 85% land coverage.